-Delegated Access allows you to securely and seamlessly host your unlabeled data in your preferred cloud storage provider while providing Labelbox with the limited access necessary so you can view and label your data in Labelbox.
-You can store your assets in an AWS S3, GCP, or Azure buckets and use native Identity and Access Management (IAM) roles and policies to control access.
+IAM delegated access allows you to securely and seamlessly host your unlabeled data in your preferred cloud storage provider while providing Labelbox with the limited access necessary so you can view and label your data in Labelbox.
+You can store your assets in AWS S3, GCP, or Azure buckets and use native Identity and Access Management (IAM) roles and policies to control Labelbox access.

-You can also use delegated access to host attachments to your Data Rows.
+You can also use IAM delegated access to host attachments to your data rows.

 For example, Labelbox needs to be able to access assets stored in your AWS S3 bucket that you would like to label.
 So, you would grant the role the ability to perform GetObject requests on a particular S3 bucket (the setup instructions below will explain how to do this).

-Delegated Access is highly flexible and allows you to control access at the granularity that you desire.
+IAM delegated access is highly flexible and allows you to control access at the granularity that you desire.
 You can grant Labelbox access to all of your buckets, a single bucket, or even a particular path within a bucket.
 You can even set up different integrations within Labelbox for different datasets or projects.
-Delegated Access allows you to use private cloud-hosted buckets with Labelbox, which helps to ensure that your assets are kept safe.
+IAM delegated access allows you to use private cloud-hosted buckets with Labelbox, which helps to ensure that your assets are kept safe.

 The Labelbox app will access assets for display in the user interface (e.g., during a labeling workflow, label review, when configuring a dataset, etc).